modularcode/modular-admin-react-pro/docs/drafts.md

 #### Why Redux + Rematch for the state management?

 Redux has became de-facto standart solution for the React state management.
 Unfortunately you need to write lot's of boilerplate code by default.
-Rematch solves that issue
+Rematch is a framework build on top of Redux which simplifies working with redux and eliminates lot's of boilerplate code.

+#### Can I use Apollo and GraphQL instead of Redux?

+The state shape withing the `_state` directories is designed in a way to be simillar to Appolo Client state provided by It's useState, useMutation hooks.

+To abstract away from the app state management solution implementation  the Modular Material Admin components use custom hooks (e.g. useDashboardState, useDashboardEffects).

+So if you want to use Apollo Client with it's recommended way of state management instead of Redux, you should be able to use `useQuery` and `useMutation` hooks instead or inside `useDashboardState` and `useDashboardEffects` without any dramatical changes in UI

+The GraphQL + Apollo learning curve was too steep, that's why I decided to exclude it from the initial version of Modular Material Admin.

 -----